TariqAHassan/MelReformer/README.md

 Note: here, only the reconstruction is shown (i.e., part on the right).
 If the original was shown too, it would be the same as the corresponding "block" in the teacher forcing example above.

-As you can see, in both cases, the model does seem to capture the desired structure in the reconstructed melspectrogram, but the result is blurry.
+Even without teacher forcing, he model does seem to do a reasonably good job of reconstructing the melspectrogram (although there are a few clear failures, such as the example in the top right).
+However, while the overall structure is often and generally good, the reconstruction is blurry.
 This stems directly from the fact that the model is trained to minimize the L1 reconstruction error.
 There are several approaches one could explore to eliminate this and restore the high-frequency information, namely:

   * Adding a discriminator, which has shown success in other domains like vocoders, neural image compression, etc.
   * Training this model as a diffusion model, although this does complicate the problem of variable length inputs.